melahn/helm-chartmap/README.md

   * The name of the file to which to write the generated Chart Map.
 Note the file is overwritten if it exists.
 * *envSpecFilename*
   * The location of an Environment Specification which is a yaml file containing a list of environment variables to set before rendering helm templates, or &lt;null&gt;.
 See the [example environment specification](./resource/example/example-env-spec.yaml) to understand the format.
+* *timeout*
+  * The maximum amount of time to wait (in seconds) for a helm command to complete.
+This is rarely, if ever needed, and is intended for cases where a helm chart is very complex, and the helm update dependency command may take a long time because of machine or network constraints.
+If the number is not greater than zero, a detault of 600 seconds is used.
 * *switches*
   * An array containing the following boolean values
     * *switches[0]* *generate*